michelleyoon-sy/skin-cancer-diagnosis-prediction/README.md

 ## Collaboration

-Developed collaboratively by Vidusha Adira, Maggie Cheung, Aashima Khanna, and Allison Seteono.
+Developed collaboratively with Vidusha Adira, Maggie Cheung, Aashima Khanna, and Allison Seteono.

 While we all contributed to EDA and model development, I primarily focused on the model developmen with a particular emphasis on implementing the Regularized GLM and Random Forest.